KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_007_Animations.md

     `nextTranslation` = The element from the `translationAccessor` that corresponds to the `nextTime`

 * Compute the interpolation value.
-This is a value betwenn 0.0 and 1.0, that describes the *relative* position of the `currentTime`, between the `previousTime` and the `nextTime`:
+This is a value between 0.0 and 1.0, that describes the *relative* position of the `currentTime`, between the `previousTime` and the `nextTime`:

     `interpolationValue = (currentTime - previousTime) / (nextTime - previousTime)`